World's most popular destination revealed

 The United States dominated the rankings among cities in the Americas but, warns Euromonitor, "global unease" following Donald Trump's arrival in the White House makes future performance uncertain.

-The cities showing the strongest growth in 2017 were all outside of the United States with Cancun, Toronto, Mexico City, Vancouver and Punta Cana leading the way.
+The cities showing the strongest growth in 2017 were all outside of the United States, with Cancun, Toronto, Mexico City, Vancouver and Punta Cana leading the way.

 While the United States remains the largest source market, Mexico is becoming increasing popular with visitors from Europe and Asia -- although recent reports have pointed to a decline in US visitors due to drug cartel violence.